mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 ### Methodology Review

 To familiarize yourself with the various methodologies in the DH world, please conduct a review of one DH project.
 You may select from the list below or find a project of your choosing \(subject to professor approval\), as long as it uses spatial data as its source.
+Be prepared to share your review in class.

+**Due Tuesday 11/13/18 by 2:45pm.**

 Specs:

-* Due Tuesday 11/13/18 by 2:45pm.
+* 1 point for assignment delivery:
+  * on time
-* 300-500 words.
+  * 300-500 words
+  * Appropriate file name (no spaces, includes your last name and the date).
-* Submit via your Box folder.
+  * Saved to your Box folder.
-* Be prepared to share your review in class.
-* Do not quote extensively from the project website.
-Summarize in your own words.
+* 1 point for absence of major typos, grammatical errors, and unclear writing.
+* 1 point for absence of major typos, grammatical errors, and unclear writing.
-* Address the following questions:
+* 1 point for summarizing the following:
 	* What is the goal of this project?
 Are there guiding research questions?
 	* Who are authors?
 What are their affiliations and roles?
 Have they received external funding?
 Are students involved?
+* 1 point for describing the following:
 	* Tell me about the data.
 Where did it come from?
 How has it been cleaned, modified, or enhanced?
+How can you tell?
 	* What established standards \(technical or otherwise\) does the project data use?
-  * What mapping/GIS  methods are at play?
+	* What spatial analysis methods are at play?
 What tools are being used?
-Does the methodology seem appropriate to the data and goals?
-  * Consider the design of the project.
-What aspects of the project does the design privilege?
-How does the design affect your understanding of the material?
+How can you tell?
 	* How open is the project?
 Do they share their data?
 In what format?
 Is there public documentation?
+* 1 point for analyzing the following:
+	* Does the methodology seem appropriate to the data and goals?
+	* Consider the design of the project.
+What aspects of the project does the design privilege?
+How does the design affect your understanding of the material?

 Projects: